 OTHER THINGS TO NOTE

-Brands which often will include both vintage and release dates: Independent Bottlers like Signatory, Gordon & MacPhail, and Cadenhead’s.
+Both vintage and release date examples: Independent Bottlers like Signatory, Gordon & MacPhail, and Cadenhead’s.

 STATE OF DISTILLATION